Generic selectors

 FASTING

-But the days will come when the Bridegroom shall be taken away from them; and then shall they fast in those days.
+But the days will come when the bridegroom will be taken away from them, and then they will fast in those days.
 (Mark 2:20).

 PREFACE